near/NEPs/specs/ChainSpec/SelectingBlockProducers.md

 ## Background

 Near is intended to be a permissionless proof-of-stake blockchain, however during each epoch a specific set of block producers must be chosen (and held accountable for producing the blocks during that epoch).
-To this end, we specify the algorithm by which the block producers are selected, and the schedule in which they should produce blocks is determined, based on the stake proposals from nodes in the network.
+To this end, we specify the algorithm by which the block producers are selected, and how the schedule in which they should produce blocks is determined, based on the stake proposals from nodes in the network.
 Additionally, because Near is a sharded system, we also give the algorithm assigning block producers to shards and the schedule for them to produce "chunks" for that shard.

 There are several desiderata for this algorithm:
 * Larger stakes should be preferred (more staked tokens means more security)
 * The frequency with which a given block producer is selected to produce a particular block is proportional to that producer’s stake
 * All validators selected as block producers should be selected to produce at least one block during the epoch
 * It should be possible to determine which block producer is supposed to produce the block at height \\( h \\), for any \\( h \\) within the epoch, in constant time
-* The block producer chosen at height h should have been a chunk producer for some shard at height \\( h - 1 \\), this minimizes network communication between chunk producers and block producers
+* The block producer chosen at height \\( h \\) should have been a chunk producer for some shard at height \\( h - 1 \\), this minimizes network communication between chunk producers and block producers
 * The number of distinct block producers should be as large as is allowed by the scalability in the consensus algorithm (too large and the system would be too slow, too small and the system would be too centralized)\\( ^{\dagger} \\)

 > \\( \dagger \\) Note: By “distinct block producers” we mean the number of different signing keys.
 We recognize it is possible for a single “logical entity” to split their stake into two or more proposals (Sybil attack), however steps to prevent this kind of attack against centralization are out of scope for this document.